MohiniBhojkar/YouTubeClone/README.md

 YouTube Clone

 A web-based project replicating the user interface of YouTube.
-This clone includes basic features to showcase the look and feel of the platform, emphasizing front-end design and responsive layouts.
+This clone includes basic features to showcase the look and feel of the platform, emphasizing front-end design.

 Hosted Link